Composable commerce 101: building for the future

 However, while these monolithic systems have led the charge of the e-commerce boom over the last few decades, they’re quickly becoming outdated.
 Demands on commerce are growing by the day.
 More and more users are finding that traditional commerce platforms just can’t cut it anymore.

 “The natural choice!”
-Why Metagenics chose inriver
+Why Metagenics chose Inriver

-See why supplement brand Metagenics chose inriver when it needed a composable solution
+See why supplement brand Metagenics chose Inriver when it needed a composable solution

 The problem with traditional commerce platforms